Braves Field: Closing and renovation

 After purchasing the Braves from Bob Quinn in 1945, owner Lou Perini, citing low attendance, moved the Braves to Milwaukee just prior to the 1953 season, leaving Braves Field vacant.
 The Braves had drawn fewer than 300,000 fans in 1952, after drawing over 1 million in 1947, 1948, and 1949.
 Milwaukee had been the home of a Braves Minor League team called the Brewers since 1902, and the Braves had earlier blocked an attempt by the St. Louis Browns to return to Milwaukee, the Browns' original home.
 With the Braves gone, Boston University quickly purchased Braves Field on July 30, 1953, renaming it Boston University Field and utilizing it for their student athletes, a usage that remains today.
-The remaining scoreboard was sold and was moved to Kansas City Municipal Stadium.
+The remaining scoreboard was sold and was moved to Kansas City Municipal Stadium, where it was in use until it was demolished along with the stadium in 1976.

-The old ballpark was used as-is until 1955, when Boston University reconfigured the stands and the grounds.
-The remodel replaced all but the pavilion grandstand at the end of the right field line, which was retained as the seating core of a football, soccer, field hockey, and track-and-field stadium.
+The old ballpark was used as-is until 1955, when Boston University began to reconfigure the stands and the grounds.
+By 1968, the remodel replaced all but the pavilion grandstand at the end of the right field line, which was retained as the seating core of a football, soccer, field hockey, and track-and-field stadium.
 The stadium was initially called "Boston University Field" and later renamed Nickerson Field.
 Along with the pavilion, the original outer wall was retained, though a portion of that wall along what is now Harry Agganis Way was replaced with wrought iron fencing in 2008.
 The stadium's ticket office was converted into the Boston University police station.
 The rest of the stadium structure was replaced by dormitories covering the former main grandstand; and the Case Physical Education Center, which houses Walter Brown Arena and Case Gym in the vicinity of what was the left field pavilion along Babcock Street.
 Of the demolished Jewel Box ballparks, Braves Field has the largest proportion of visible remnants still standing, as no other former ballpark has any portion of its seating still in use.